elianiva/elianiva.github.io/src/blogs/2bwm/index.md

 After about 3 days, I tried it one more time.
 This time, I decided to use other people config first which was really helpful.
 Then work my way up from there, changing some configuration and adding several keybinds.

 ### Usage
 So far, it is a _great_ experience.
-I come to a point where it feels like it's a peek comfy workflow.
+I come to a point where it feels like it's a peak comfy workflow.
 I never thought floating WM with keyboard control is my thing.
 I tried Openbox and the only thing I don't like about it, you have to use the mouse.
 I hate using the mouse, it's way too far.
 Even though I have a TrackPoint in my Thinkpad, I still don't quite like it.

 You can move a window by using `mod+<vim keys>` and resize it using `mod+shift+<vim keys>`.
 You can also use the mouse if you want.
 The teleport feature is what I like the most.
 You can snap windows to left or right, and 4 corners of your screen.